dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/07-leading-ai-transformation.md

 | **QA (Typos)** | **QA (Bias, Hallucination, & Pedagogy)** |

 > [!TIP]
+> [!TIP]
-> **Start with "AI Champions"**: Don't force the entire team to switch at once.
+**Start with "AI Champions"**: Don't force the entire team to switch at once.
 Identify 1-2 early adopters to pilot new workflows and share their "wins" with the group.

 ## 3. Overcoming Resistance and Fear